 Convenience features on traditional and convection microwaves open your kitchen to an array of mealtime possibilities.
 Some microwaves offer enough flexibility to prepare an entire meal as effortlessly as a bag of popcorn.
 Use our guide to find the best microwave for your kitchen.

 Traditional: This microwave opens with a swinging door and inserts between cabinetry or along / next to walls with an additional trim kit.

 Built-in: A true built-in microwave becomes part of the cabinetry and usually features a drop-down door, similar to a conventional oven.

 Drawer style: Exactly as the name suggests, this microwave slides out and installs below a countertop or wall oven.
 The height of this microwave may be a safer, more convenient option for all members of the family.

 Over-the-Range: Combining a microwave and range hood, this do-it-all appliance is an excellent choice for saving space and maximizing function.

 Countertop: Countertop microwaves are available in a variety of sizes and offer the same cooking power as installed units.
 The downside is that they take up valuable counter space and have no outdoor ventilation system.
 Some countertop microwaves come with trim kits that make it possible to build them into surrounding cabinetry or attach them to a nearby wall.

-Wattage: Watts represent the power of your new microwave.
-This impacts how quickly and evenly food cooks - the higher the wattage, the faster the cooking.
+Wattage: Watts represent the power of your new microwave and impact how quickly and evenly food cooks – the higher the wattage, the faster the cooking.

-Convection: Convection cooking uses a fan to circulate hot air on all sides of the dish, creating delightful, evenly cooked dishes.
-It even offers a browning option to simulate the same cooking as a broiler.
+Convection: Convection cooking uses a fan to circulate hot air on all sides of the dish, creating delightful, evenly cooked food.
+Convection microwaves even offer a browning option to simulate the same cooking as a broiler.

 Sensors: Sensors adjust time and temperature as needed and automatically shut off power to prevent overcooking.
 Sensors measure emitted steam to determine when food is at an optimum temperature.